The Club runs the following training courses on a regular basis (usually once per annum) which are open to non-members as well as members:

 Training courses are usually held in the BB's training/outdoor centres or in The Barn at Causeway Foot Farm near Keswick which is the Club's main base in the Lake District.
 Further information about The Barn can be obtained by clicking on the menu item in the sidebar opposite.

-The Club encourages its members to register for Mountain Training's Award Schemes and train with external providers for nationally recognised qualifications such as Mountain Leader (Summer), Walking Group Leader and Single Pitch Award.
+The Club encourages its members to register for Mountain Training's Award Schemes and train with external providers for nationally recognised qualifications such as Mountain Leader (Summer), Walking Group Leader and Rock Climbing Instructor Award.
 It also encourages its mountain bikers to train for the British Cycling's Mountain Bike Leadership Award.

 Documents relating to BBMC training courses can be downloaded by clicking on the links below.